mnieber/react-default-props-context/README.md

 ### Default properties are stored as functions.

 Rather than storing values directly in `defaultProps`, each default property is stored as a function that returns the default value.
 This function is called when the consuming component (`MyComponent`) accesses the default property.
-There are two reasons for this design:

-- the function can return a transformed value.
-This adds some useful flexibility.
-- it prevents the providing component (`MyFrame`) from referencing the property value.
+There are two reasons for this design.
+First, it provides lazy evaluation, which means that the default property value can be unknown when the DefaultPropsContext is created.
+Second, it prevents the providing component (`MyFrame`) from referencing the property value.
 This is important when using MobX (or any other framework that tracks variable access): if the default value changes then this will not trigger a re-render of `MyFrame`.

 ---